awslabs/aws-encryption-sdk-specification/framework/test-vectors/decryption-manifest.md

 This will be used for generating test vectors with an unknown implementation to be tested for compatibility using a known correct implementation.
 It will also help us reason about the correctness of specific features or keyrings.
-It can also used to ensure known bad vectors or incorrect configuration cannot lead to successful decryption by demonstrating that different configurations succeed or fail correctly.
+It can also be used to ensure known bad vectors or incorrect configuration cannot lead to successful decryption by demonstrating that different configurations succeed or fail correctly.

 ## Guide-level Explanation